TechnicallyWeb3/hardhat-build/README.md

 ### Common Issues

 **Q: The script doesn't find my contract**
-A: Ensure your contract file contains `/// !interface build` directive and is in the `./contracts` directory.
+A: Ensure your contract file contains `/// @custom:interface build` directive and is located in the `./contracts` directory (standard Hardhat structure).

+**Q: "No contracts found with build directives" error**
+A: Check that:
+   - Your contracts are in a `contracts/` directory at your project root
+   - Your contract files have the `.sol` extension
+   - Your contracts contain `/// @custom:interface build <path>` directives

 **Q: Natspec comments are missing from the interface**
 A: Check that natspec comments are placed directly above the function/event/error definition without blank lines.